GiovineItalia/Compose.jl/doc/index.md

 In a declarative graphics system, a figure is built without specifying the precise sequence of drawing commands but by arranging shapes and attaching properties.
-This makes it easy to break a complex graphic into managable parts and then figure out how to combine the parts.
+This makes it easy to break a complex graphic into manageable parts and then figure out how to combine the parts.

 Everything is a tree